 - Google Fusion tables

-Logistic regression is a statistical technique for investigative a dataset in which there are one or more independent variables that defines the result.
+Logistic regression is a statistical technique for investigative a dataset in which there are one or more independent variables that define the result.

-- Data profiling: It focuses on the instance analysis of individual features.
-It gives information on various characteristics like value range, discrete value and their frequency, occurrence of null values, data type, length, etc.
+- Data profiling: It focuses on the instant analysis of individual features.
+It gives information on various characteristics like value range, discrete value, and their frequency, occurrence of null values, data type, length, etc.

-Data Analyst should have a good knowledge to identify the developed data model as this is the tricky Data Analyst interview question and answer frequently asked.
+Data Analyst should have a good knowledge to identify the developed data model as this is the tricky Data Analyst interview questions frequently asked.

-Below are a few criteria which needs to be considered to decide whether a developed data model is good or not-
+Below are a few criteria which need to be considered to decide whether a developed data model is good or not-

 - A model designed for the dataset should have expectable performance.